-For more information about how legacies help Culford email firstname.lastname@example.org.
+For more information about how legacies can help Culford email email@example.com.

 Campaign for Culford: A New Library

-The Campaign for Culford's major fundraising project reached a milestone in September 2015 when our new £2.2million landmark Library was officially opened.
-The library was built by Suffolk-based Seamans Builders, whose MD is Duncan Haydon OC (1977-1986) and Culford parent, with the beautiful wooden bookcases designed, built and sponsored by local specialist joinery company TMJ Interiors, owned by Culford parents James and Clare Taylor.
+Campaign for Culford's major fundraising project reached a milestone in September 2015 when our new £2.2million landmark Library was officially opened.
+The library was built by Suffolk-based Seamans Builders, whose MD is Duncan Haydon OC (1977-1986) and Culford parent.
+The beautiful wooden bookcases were designed, built and sponsored by local specialist joinery company TMJ Interiors, owned by Culford parents James and Clare Taylor.
 Almost exactly a year to the day that construction began, pupils, alumni, teachers and staff gathered outside the completed building to watch Old Culfordian and generous benefactor to the project, Professor Harry Watson (1949-1959) and his wife, Adrienne, cut the ribbon and declare the library officially open.

-With the support of The Old Culfordians Association and individual donors, substantial refurbishment work was undertaken on the Workman Library, as part of The Campaign for Culford.
-The shelving has been restored, the room redecorated and re-carpeted, new books added and a family with children at the school have donated a stunning full size billiard table now installed in the room.
-Now The Workman Library is used as a reception room for guests and visitors and is open for events.
+With the support of The Old Culfordians Association and individual donors, substantial refurbishment work was undertaken on the Workman Library, as part of Campaign for Culford.
+The shelving has been restored, the room redecorated and re-carpeted, new books added and a family with children at the School have donated a stunning full size billiard table now installed in the room.
+Now the Workman Library is used as a reception room for guests and visitors and is open for events.

 The William R Miller & Bristol-Myers Science Centre

-The Foundation funded the William H Miller and Bristol Myers Science Centre in 2002 with a generous £1million gift from William Miller (OC 1940-1946).
+Culford School Foundation funded the William H Miller and Bristol Myers Science Centre in 2002 with a generous £1 million gift from William Miller (OC 1940-1946).
 The Science Centre is a great facility with well equipped laboratories, excellent teaching spaces and all the necessary resources to inspire pupils.

 "Funding the William R. Miller Science Centre was my family’s contribution to continuing the outstanding education that we received and that pupils today are receiving at this school."